andreasioannoutech/MyMovieNews/README.md

-# myMovieNews
+# MyMovieNews Android App with themoviedb.org API
-myMovieNews is an app that discovers latest and popular movies and shows relevant information about them.
-This was created as an Udacity Android Developer Nanodegree project.
+Discovery the latest and most popular movies and shows and check relevant information about them.

 ## Gettings started
 1. Download a copy of this repo